This country-specific Q&A provides an overview to employment and labour law in Canada.

 Although an employer must provide an employee with his or her statutory and contractual entitlements upon termination of employment, the employer generally does not, except in the case of mass terminations (see Question 2), have to follow a prescribed procedure to effectively dismiss an employee.

 While there is no prescribed procedure, the manner in which an employer terminates an employee—including the employer’s conduct both before and after the termination meeting—can result in an adverse award of aggravated damages or punitive damages.
 As such, there are a number of ‘best practices’ that can mitigate an employer’s risks in terminating employment.

 While such practices may vary depending on the employer’s relationship with the employee and the context of his or her termination, employers should, at minimum, carefully plan the day of termination and aim to hold the termination meeting in a manner that minimises the employee’s embarrassment and distress, optimises privacy, and avoids any behaviour that could be characterised as harsh, vindictive, malicious, dishonest, or in bad faith.
 The employer should take notes at or immediately after the meeting.
 The termination letter should be provided to the employee at the time of the termination meeting.
 If the employer is offering a separation package in exchange for the execution of a release, the employer should not require the employee to sign the release on the same date as he or she receives it, since a court may find that the employer put undue pressure on the employee to sign and thereby conclude that the release is unenforceable.
 In Québec, employees can require that the termination letter, and other relevant documents, be drafted in French.

-While not a ‘prescribed procedure’ per se, an employer must provide various government documents to an employee upon termination of termination, pursuant to unemployment legislation and other applicable statutes.
+While not a ‘prescribed procedure’ per se, an employer must provide various government documents to an employee upon termination, pursuant to unemployment legislation and other applicable statutes.

 If the employer does not follow any prescribed procedure as described in response to question 7, what are the consequences for the employer?